Mink80/Minks7daysMods/Minks_ModChallenge/README.md

 > Default PermissionLevel 1000
 * Challenge [ <player_name> | giveup]  [ accept | cancel ]

-#### Simple Examples:\n" +
+#### Simple Examples: +
     You use:  "Challenge Joe"
     Joe uses: "Challenge YourName accept

     "Challenge" without any parameters shows your current challenge invites.
     To withdraw a challenge invite: "Challenge JoeFarmer cancel" (can only be done before challenge started) To deny a challenge request: "Challenge RequesterName cancel" To giveup a challenge: "Challenge giveup" (can only be done in a running challange) If you want to challenge a user with a space in its name, use "Some Name".

     "C" is the short version of "Challanges" and can be used with the same parameters.
     "withdraw", "deny", "revoke" are aliases for "cancel".

 ### For admins
 > Default PermissionLevel 0